- Mental Health

 I would like to briefly address themes that you may tend to fall into.

 Theme #1 habitual thought pattern is the Fixer.
 A Fixer is when you are always thinking about what has happened to you in the past.
 Many Fixers spend the majority of waking time constantly thinking about happened, how it went wrong, how he or she failed or could not stop the event and going over every experience in order to figure out how to fix them.
 Involvement in this thought pattern is an attempt to fix, need to fix or how to change what happened.
-This them will cause you to become depressed or disappointed because you learn that you can't change your the past.
+This theme will cause you to become depressed or disappointed because you learn that you can't change your the past.

 The habitual thought pattern theme #2 which you may get stuck in is the Worrier.
-A Worrier is when you are afraid about what is going to happen in the future.
+A Worrier is when you are afraid of what is going to happen in the future.
 Your thoughts focus and loop on projecting or predicting what is going to happen tomorrow, next week, next month or next year.
 Only in hindsight do you find out that 99% of those projections never happen or come true.
 This habitual thinking causes you to be overly fearful and anxious about anything in their future.

 Theme #3 is the Daydreamer.
 A Daydreamer is when you are unhappy with your life and spend the majority of your time mentally escaping through excessive daydreaming.
 When in this type of looping thinking occurs, it causes you to have a false view of yourself and the world as well as cause you to disconnect from yourself and others around you.